1337vida/tempmail-js/README.md

 ## Roadmap
 - [ ] Add real-time notification system, maybe based on socket.io?
 - [ ] Add a webhook notifier on new email
+- [ ] Add support for multiple api keys, maybe queried from the database?

 <p align="right">(<a href="#top">back to top</a>)</p>